kevinnowland/kevinnowland.github.io/code/_posts/2020-10-26-fanbase-predictor.md

 We will be using the NBA subreddit which as of this writing has ~3.5 million users.
 Users in this subreddit have flairs which denote which team the user is a supporter of.
-Mine is for the Cleveland Cavaliers.
+Mine is for the Cleveland Cavaliers :(

 ### PRAW - Exploring Reddit